survivejs/webpack-book/manuscript/packages/02_authoring.md

 Even though a project can contain a lot of files, not all of them should be published.
 Besides wasting bandwidth, this can leak personal files to a public registry and is the reason why it is a good idea to maintain a [files](https://docs.npmjs.com/files/package.json#files) array at *package.json* and enumerate which files and directories you want to publish.

-You can't find an official recommendation on what files to publish.
+You can’t find an official recommendation on what files to publish.
 That said, there are some points to consider as [discussed in Stack Overflow](https://stackoverflow.com/questions/25124844/should-i-npmignore-my-tests).

 At a minimum, you should distribute the source code needed to run the package.
 If you have code written using the ES6 standard, you should transpile the code so that it does not lose the ES6 module definitions while everything else is converted to ES5.
 For the tooling to pick it up, you should point to this version of code through *package.json* `module` field.
 See the *Loading JavaScript* chapter for the Babel setup.

-You should point package `main` to a fully compiled version that's compatible with Node.
+You should point package `main` to a fully compiled version that’s compatible with Node.

 In addition to the source, you can consider distributing package *README.md* and *LICENSE*.
-Any metadata that's required by third-party systems, like Travis, can be safely skipped.
-Full documentation of the package doesn't have to be included as you can point to the package homepage through its metadata instead.
+Any metadata that’s required by third-party systems, like Travis, can be safely skipped.
+Full documentation of the package doesn’t have to be included as you can point to the package homepage through its metadata instead.

-W> Even though it's possible to tell npm what to exclude from `files` through `!src/*.test.js` kind of definitions, [using negation patterns is not recommended](https://github.com/npm/npm/wiki/Files-and-Ignores#details).
+W> Even though it’s possible to tell npm what to exclude from `files` through `!src/*.test.js` kind of definitions, [using negation patterns is not recommended](https://github.com/npm/npm/wiki/Files-and-Ignores#details).
 Instead, you should use *.npmignore* and include `src/*.test.js` kind of pattern there.

 ### Bumping a Version

-In order to bump your package version, you'll need to invoke one of these commands:
+In order to bump your package version, you’ll need to invoke one of these commands:

 * `npm version <x.y.z>` - Define version yourself.
 * `npm version <major|minor|patch>` - Let npm bump the version for you based on SemVer.